 Riparian habitat is depicted using common regulatory zones including a 250-foot wide strip around Great Ponds (ponds ≥ 10 acres), rivers, coastline, and wetlands ≥ 10 acres and a 75-foot strip around streams.

+Vernal pools are wetlands that are seasonally filled with water and provide important breeding habitat to many amphibian and invertebrate species.
+Vernal pools are a vital component of the forest ecosystem.
+Although a comprehensive statewide inventory and map of vernal pools has not been completed, vernal pools almost certainly are present in Mars Hill.

 Water Resources